Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 Installing Joomla can be done in three ways:

-- you can use a self-installer, in our hosting plans we provide.
-Softaculous;
+- you can use a self-installer, our hosting plans include Softaculous;

 - you can choose a Joomla hosting and have the platform preinstalled;

 - you can install Joomla manually.

 Features: WordPress vs Joomla, which should you choose?